eseiler18/MATH-458-ProjectNonLinearSystems/README.md

   	```
 	gopen data.csv
 	```
-Otherwise open data.csv in "MATH-458-ProjectNonLinearSystems/build/project" folder.(Important : the semicolon separator must be desactived, but the coma separator must be actived).
+.Otherwise open **data.csv** in _MATH-458-ProjectNonLinearSystems/build/project_ folder (the semicolon separator must be desactived, but the coma separator must be actived).<br/>
 You will see differents exemples of equations our project solved, and the parameters you can input.
-Now lauch the main with no argument : it will take the "data.csv" file in input by default :
+Now lauch the main with no argument : it will take the **data.csv** file in input by default :

 	./run

 Look the Answer on the terminal :<br/>
-* First the warnings : They tell missing or incoherent element in the csv <br/>
+* First the warnings : They tell missing or incoherent element in the csv. <br/>
-* Next the solutions find by the method.
-Note that the first column in the csv indicate the method you want to use, so it's normal that some function are resolved by only one method.
+* Next, the solutions find by numerical methods.

 ## Test your function : how to fill the csv
 ### first column : Choose your method